numpy/user-survey-2020-details/site/content/contributions.md

 )
 ```

+## Contribution Blockers

-We also asked these users about the biggest blockers that prevent them from
+We also asked respondents who expressed interest in contributing  about the
+biggest blockers that prevent them from doing so.
-contributing back.

 % NOTE: Missing responses from NumPy-specific version of this question